 It takes between 2 to 3 months for scars to flatten.
 Your scars will initially appear raised compared with the surrounding skin in the first six weeks after surgery and may appear a red or pink colour.
 As the body’s healing process progresses, localised postoperative inflammatory changes will settle down, and your scars will begin to mature.
 Post-operative swelling is most significant during the first four weeks after surgery.
 After this period, you should begin to notice your scars have become lighter in colour and may feel less tender to the touch.
 Itchiness can take several weeks to settle down fully.
 You can expect your scars to have fully matured after approximately six months post-surgery.

 By 12 months, your scars should appear as a faint white line.
 The most visible scar is the vertical incision extending from the areola to the lower breast crease, although even this incision heals well over time.
-The scars around the areola and in the lower breast crease heal very well and are barely visible after 12 months.
+The scars around the areola and lower breast crease heal very well and are barely visible after 12 months.

 How to get rid of breast reduction scars?